yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 user) in the foot.

 One effort to bring the same type of enforcement to the web is the [Feature Policy specification][featurepolicy].
-It enables developers to explicitly turn off features they know they won't need on their page, and prevent third parties from (ab)using those features.
+It allows developers to explicitly turn off features they know they won't need on their page, and prevent third parties from (ab)using those features.
 Features like video and audio autoplay, use of synchronous XMLHttpRequest, size of